 You will be required to notify the police if you intend to be a second hand dealer or pawnbroker.
-You are a second hand dealer or pawnbroker if you run a business which involves buying, selling, exchanging or otherwise dealing in second-hand goods, or advancing money on the security of pledged goods (pawn broking).
+A second hand dealer or pawnbroker operates a business involving the buying, selling, exchanging or otherwise dealing in second-hand goods, or advancing money on the security of pledged goods (pawn broking).

 Please consult the Contact Officer for more information.

 A licence defines the need to obtain recognition / certification and registration to undertake a certain business activity.